The Foundation awards primarily personal working grants with a duration of 12 or 6 months, in the amount of €24,000 or

-A statement on the progress of the work is mandatory only for those workind on a Ph.D. in art
+A progress statement is mandatory only for those workind on a Ph.D. in art.
+Progress statemenst must be submitted by 15th September 2020 via online reference service.

 All appendices must be in pdf format, and they must be sent via the grant online service.
 Appendices or testimonials cannot be sent via email.